abujabal/Freebase-to-Neo4j/README.md

             git clone https://github.com/abujabal/freebase-to-neo4j

-2. Compile the source code (this produces jar file):
+2. Compile the source code (this produces jar file)

 3. run code by invoking the Main class and passing the path to Freebase dump